 Jacquelyn Daniel is a Reference/Government Documents Librarian at the Atlanta University Center Robert W. Woodruff Library.
 She serves as the subject liaison to the Psychology and Social Work departments.
 Her research interests include information literacy and assessment.

-Angiah Davis is a Reference Librarian/Instruction Coordinator at the Atlanta University Center Robert W. Woodruff Library with subject liaison responsibilities for the following programs: Mass Media Arts; Sports Journalism; Cinema, Television & Emerging Media Studies; and Speech Communication & Theater Arts.
-Her research interests include information literacy across the curriculum and instructional design.
+Jerry McRae is a Reference Librarian at the Atlanta University Center Robert W. Woodruff Library with subject liaison responsibilities for the following programs: Social Work, and Nursing.
+His research interests include Information literacy across the curriculum, Embedded librarianship, and Instructional Technology.